andrey42/zfscrypt/README.md

 session optional pam_zfscrypt.so
 ~~~

-The first line is needed to work around some quirks in systemd (more info [here](https://wiki.archlinux.org/index.php/Pam_mount)).
+The first line is needed to work around some [quirks in systemd](https://wiki.archlinux.org/index.php/Pam_mount).

 Finally append the next line to `etc/pam.d/passwd`: